DeaconSeals/engr-1110/docs/term/2024-fall/syllabus/syllabus.md

 By the end of this course, students will demonstrate an ability to:

 - Implement and evaluate computing-based solutions expressed in a programming language.
-- Recognize the importance of cultural intelligence in a professional context

 ---